Wolf: Competition with dogs

 A review of the studies on the competitive effects of dogs on sympatric carnivores did not mention any research on competition between dogs and wolves.
 Competition would favour the wolf, which is known to kill dogs; however, wolves usually live in pairs or in small packs in areas with high human persecution, giving them a disadvantage when facing large groups of dogs.

 Wolves kill dogs on occasion, and some wolf populations rely on dogs as an important food source.
 In Croatia, wolves kill more dogs than sheep, and wolves in Russia appear to limit stray dog populations.
 Wolves may display unusually bold behaviour when attacking dogs accompanied by people, sometimes ignoring nearby humans.
 Wolf attacks on dogs may occur both in house yards and in forests.
 Wolf attacks on hunting dogs are considered a major problem in Scandinavia and Wisconsin.
-The most frequently killed hunting breeds in Scandinavia are Harriers, older animals being most at risk, likely because they are less timid than younger animals, and react to the presence of wolves differently.
-Large hunting dogs such as Swedish Elkhounds are more likely to survive wolf attacks because of their better ability to defend themselves.

 Although the number of dogs killed each year by wolves is relatively low, it induces a fear of wolves entering villages and farmyards to prey on them.
 In many cultures, dogs are seen as family members, or at least working team members, and losing one can lead to strong emotional responses such as demanding more liberal hunting regulations.

 Dogs that are employed to guard sheep help to mitigate human–wolf conflicts, and are often proposed as one of the non-lethal tools in the conservation of wolves.
 Shepherd dogs are not particularly aggressive, but they can disrupt potential wolf predation by displaying what is to the wolf ambiguous behaviours, such as barking, social greeting, invitation to play or aggression.
 The historical use of shepherd dogs across Eurasia has been effective against wolf predation, especially when confining sheep in the presence of several livestock guardian dogs.
 Shepherd dogs are sometimes killed by wolves.